 Let me explain with a good example.

 Some time ago, I contributed to Janice Wald’s blog, Mostly Blogging.
 From her page, I got an excellent link to my Wealthy Affiliate Guide.
 That guide is my target page to rank, and I spent more than 300h perfecting that post.
 Hence, that link helps me a lot.
-It’s wonderful and perfect; that is what I thought back then.
+It’s terrific and perfect; that is what I thought back then.

 Now I know better.
 It is still a great link, but not perfect, and here’s why.